Writers Phil Klay and Evan Osnos win top National Book Awards

-NEW YORK, Nov 19 (Reuters) - Phil Klay and Evan Osnos were given the top prizes at the 65th National Book Awards, among the most prestigious literary prizes in U.S. publishing, at a gala dinner on Wednesday that honored the best fiction, non-fiction, poetry and young adult writers.
+NEW YORK (Reuters) - Phil Klay and Evan Osnos were given the top prizes at the 65th National Book Awards, among the most prestigious literary prizes in U.S. publishing, at a gala dinner on Wednesday that honored the best fiction, non-fiction, poetry and young adult writers.

 Klay was awarded the fiction prize for “Redeployment,” his book of stories about the wars in Iraq and Afghanistan.
 Osnos earned his award for “Age of Ambition: Chasing Fortune, Truth, and Faith in the New China” in the non-fiction category.